-- Watch your wake.
+Watch your wake.
 It might capsize a small craft.
 You are responsible for damage caused by your wake.
-Pass through anchorages at a minimum speed. - 14.
-Learn and abide by common boating "rules of the road". - 15.
+Pass through anchorages at a minimum speed.

+- 14. Learn and abide by boating "rules of the road". - 15.
 Always have up-to-date charts of your cruising area on board. - 16.
 Keep an alert lookout.
-The operator is required by law to "maintain a proper lookout by sight (and hearing).
+The operator is required by law to "maintain a proper lookout by sight (and hearing)".
 He must insist that he has an unobstructed view particularly to the front.
-No passengers, load or fishing seats should block his view when operating the boat above idle speed. - 17.
-Always instruct at least one person on board in the basics of boat handling in case you are disabled or fall overboard. - 18.
-Consider what action you would take under various emergency conditions such as a person overboard, fog, fire, a damaged hull or other bad leaks, motor breakdown, severe storm or collision. - 19.
+No passengers, load or fishing seats should block his view when operating the boat above idle speed. - Always instruct at least one person on board in the basics of boat handling in case you are disabled or fall overboard. - 18.
+Consider what action you would take under various emergency conditions such as a person overboard, fog, fire, a damaged hull or other bad leaks, engine breakdown, severe storm or collision. - 19.
 If your boat ever capsizes, remember that if it continues to float (if not overloaded, powerboats less than 20' in length will float when swamped), it is usually best to remain with it.
-You are more easily located by a search plane or boat. - 20.
-Keep fire fighting and lifesaving equipment in good condition and readily available at all times. - 21.
-Do not test fire extinguishers by squirting small amounts of the agent.
+You are more easily located by a search plane or boat. - Keep fire fighting and lifesaving equipment in good condition and readily available at all times. - Do not test fire extinguishers by squirting small amounts of the agent.
 The extinguisher might not work when needed.
-Always follow approved instructions when checking fire extinguishers. - 22.
-Have an adequate anchor and sufficient line (at least six times the depth of the water) to assure a secure hold in all types of weather and sea conditions. - 23.
-Boat hooks are valuable when docking or retrieving objects that have fallen overboard.
+Always follow approved instructions when checking fire extinguishers. - Have an adequate anchor and sufficient line (at least six times the depth of the water) to assure a secure hold in all types of weather and sea conditions. - 23.
+Boat hooks are valuable when docking or retrieving objects that have fallen overboard. - 24.
+Keep electrical equipment and wiring in good condition.
+Knife switches or other arcing devices should never be installed in fuel compartments.
+Allow ample ventilation around batteries.